garychou/postindustrial/docs/year-5.md

 When I first heard about “Entrepreneurial Design” I had a near-panic attack.
 And I didn’t even have to take the class.
 You make the students do what?
 They have to raise how much money and ship a product?
 This is madness.
 Someone needs to stop it!
 But the students loved it and told me so—at least once it was over.

 “Entrepreneur” is an overloaded term—almost as bad as “startup.”
 But this part of entrepreneurship isn’t about how to craft third-quarter projections.
-Gary and Christina’s class is a lesson in hustle.
+Gary and Chris’s class is a lesson in hustle.
 The clock is ticking, so get your thoughts in order.
 TICK.
 Start selling your idea.
 TOCK.
 Raise money.
 TICK.
 TOCK.
 Until you’ve got something out in the world, in people’s hands.
 So maybe you could call this class “Design Hustling for Real.”
 But no one asks me to name things.

 Take note of what doesn’t happen here: The students don’t suddenly level up their programming or product management skills to some new, unexpected level.
 They don’t gain some immense technical understanding.
 They use the abilities and materials on hand.
 They don’t ask permission or wait for approval.
 They collaborate and get moving.
 I came to understand that this class didn’t give them new skills as much as it gave them a new context—a new way to see themselves as entrepreneurs.
 Maybe you could call this class “Entrepreneurial Self-image.”

 This program is the avowed enemy of bureaucracy, which is why it’s powerful.
 It’s designed to blow up entrenched modes of thought.
 It puts you on a deadline.
 And anyone who argues against deadlines argues against everything, good and bad, that makes us human.
 So maybe you could call it “Entrepreneurship on the Clock.”

-But none of those names capture the whole of what Gary and Christina have accomplished, so we should just stick with what works.
+But none of those names capture the whole of what Gary and Chris have accomplished, so we should just stick with what works.
 And here we go.
 You’re lucky.
 It’s time for your own panic attack—here’s Entrepreneurial Design.

 <ImageCaption
  url="/images/year5/s_42FD3C04B7B503C990C3619E269FBB0C18BDC250A471A52735CC280C239EE4C5_1485236089203_file.png"